 Read on.
-If you’ve been selected for a job in a startup, this is a must read for you.
+If you’ve been selected for a job in a startup, this is a must-read for you.

 Demerits of working for a startup

 Most people talk about opportunity cost when they need to invest their money into something.
 But do you think that our effort has an opportunity cost too?
 For example, if you invest all your effort in one project, then you’ll be left with nothing for other things.
-Our effort-making capability is limited and we can only put our effort into things that matter to us (unconsciously or consciously).
+Our effort-making capability is limited, and we can only put our effort into things that matter to us (unconsciously or consciously).
 Think about it, what if your effort would be able to create better fruits if you would’ve invested it elsewhere?

-If you want to join a startup, you need at least the security of a job, a fixed pay (because you’re investing majority of your life there) and good working in a startup environment.
+If you want to join a startup, you need at least the security of a job, fixed pay (because you’re investing most of your life there) and good working in a startup environment.
 A startup may offer you a good working environment, but it may so happen that there’s no security of the job that you do or will do.
 What then?

 Remember, we’re not talking about safety here.
 It’s okay to go beyond your safety zone and reach for your full potential.
 All professionals shouldn’t worry about that.
-But it’s about security, the basic criteria for a professional life – salary at the end of the month, long term commitment and good people.
+But it’s about security, the basic criteria for professional life – the salary at the end of the month, long term commitment and good people.
 A startup is not always able to provide all three.
-You may take the risk, but think and prepare before you join.
+You may take the risk but think and prepare before you join.

-Having stress is not always a bad thing, but if it’s distress then you should think about dealing with it upfront.
+Having stress is not always a bad thing, but if it’s distress, then you should think about dealing with it upfront.

 Lack of structure

 Even the processes are not in co-ordination always.
-Because things are just starting out and the founders are relatively less-experienced.
+Because things are just starting out, and the founders are relatively less-experienced.

 Advantages of joining a startup

-Having said that, joining a startup has also some advantages!
+Having said that, joining a startup also has some advantages!
 Giant organizations are unable to provide such benefits.
 And thus, you may feel inspired to join a startup once you know them.

 You’re more responsible in a startup

 People who like to become entrepreneurs often like it because they want freedom; freedom to create whatever they want to create, freedom to earn as much they would want to make and freedom to schedule their time as per their own convenience.
-But truth is you can get that freedom without taking the risk of an entrepreneur.
+But the truth is you can get that freedom without taking the risk of an entrepreneur.
 You can do that simply by joining a startup.

 Once you join a startup and if you take care of content, you would be viewed as a content strategist, content head and content builder.
-If it’s about content they will come to you.
+If it’s about content, they will come to you.
 And at the same time, you can be flexible about your work.
 You can choose the work hours and do your part to make the organization reap benefits.

 It’s all an entrepreneur wants.
 Don’t you?

 When you join a startup and become a part of a small dynamic team, you have more responsibility.
 With more responsibility, you need to make more decisions.
 And quite often than not, you make mistakes.
-Mistake is part of being human.
+The mistake is part of being human.
 More mistakes you make (not similar ones), more challenges you face to make them right.

 And those challenges make you a better professional, teach you a ton and make you prepared for any contingency.

 Challenges make you a better professional.
-If you join a startup then you would become a better professional.
+If you join a startup, then you would become a better professional.

 Steep learning curve

 So, you feel compelled to learn more, learn faster and better and gradually become a learning machine.
 It has many good side-effects.
-You become indispensible for the company.
+You become indispensable for the company.
 You learn so many skills faster than any of your peers working in a giant company.
 You begin to handle things better.
 You start to make good decisions because you’re allowed to make some terrible decisions in the beginning.
 And lastly, you soon reach a position from which you can lead a whole team under your supervision.

 Get to higher rung easily